shameleon/dslr-42/README.md

 ### Intro

-The **DataScience x Logistic Regression** (`dslr`) is a *42's school* project, on the data branch of the *Holygraph*.
-As an initiation to *Machine Learning*, it consists of training a *multivariate logistic regression model*, to solve a classification problem.
+The *DataScience x Logistic Regression* (`dslr`) is a *42's school* project, on the data branch of the *Holygraph*.
+As an initiation to *Machine Learning*, it consists of training a *multivariate logistic regression model* to solve a classification problem.
-This our solution `dslr` subject, done by a team of two, mostly in `Python` language.
+This our solution `dslr` subject, done by a team of two, in `Python` language.
-`Python` functions or modules that are useful for statistics or machine learning, such as `scikit-learn`, are forbiden by *42*.
+The use of `Python` functions or modules that are doing most of the job for statistics or machine learning, such as `scikit-learn`, are forbiden by *42* for this project.
 ---

     The main objective is to recreate a ✨ magic Sorting Hat 🎓 ✨ to predict Hogwarts student houses.